kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 container failure type: when a Pod has a restart policy besides `Never`, after containers in a Pod exit, the kubelet restarts them with an exponential back-off delay (10s, 20s, 40s, …), that is capped at five minutes.
-The delay for restarts will stay at 5 minutes until a container has executed for 10 minutes without any problems, in which case the kubelet resets the restart backoff timer for that container and further crash loops start again at the beginning of the delay curve ([ref](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/)).
+The delay for restarts will stay at 5 minutes until a container has executed for 2x the maximum backoff -- that is, 10 minutes -- without any problems, in which case the kubelet resets the backoff count for that container and further crash loops start again at the beginning of the delay curve ([ref](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/)).

 Both the decay to 5 minute back-off delay, and the 10 minute recovery threshold, are considered too conservative, especially in cases where the exit code was 0 (Success) and the pod is transitioned into a "Completed" state or the expected length of the pod run is less than 10 minutes.

+<<[UNRESOLVED summarize the proposal as well]>> <<[/UNRESOLVED]>>

 ## Motivation